Dowry: Romania

 In Romania in the late 18th and early 19th centuries (1750–1830s) the exclusion of dowered girls from the family inheritance led to increased cohesion within the nuclear family.
 The wife's male relatives controlled the dowry but she retained sole ownership of the dowry and wedding gifts.
 Her relatives could prosecute the husband for squandering a dowry; wives gained some ability to leave an abusive marriage.
 The long-term result was a greater legal empowerment of women, while providing economic security to divorced women, widows, and children.

-The Americas
+Americas

 Indigenous cultures

 According to one ethnographic study of indigenous cultures worldwide, around six percent of North American indigenous cultures practised reciprocal exchange, involving the giving of gifts between both the bride and groom's families.
 Among the tribes of the American Plains, a combination of dower and dowry was used.
 The groom would give a gift of horses to the bride's parents, while they in turn would give a gift to the groom.
 The exchange was somewhat reciprocal.